Briscoe Springs, Pennsylvania

-Briscoe Springs, Pennsylvania is a small crossroads community along the border Route 173 south of interstate 80 in Mercer County.
+Briscoe Springs, Pennsylvania, is a small crossroads community along the border Route 173 south of Interstate 80 in Mercer County.

 Longtime residents of the area claim Briscoe Springs was named after Father Briscoe who built a small log chapel next to one of the numerous springs in the shallow valley in the late 19th century.
 The story goes per local historians that he mixed wagon repair with his ministry and that one day Father Briscoe fell in love with a young woman who stopped at the spring.
 He left the area with her, never to be seen again.

 Briscoe Springs has many other names.
 The unincorporated community was also known at varying times as Perry's Corners, named after the blacksmith Jeff Perry, in the late 19th century and as Dye's Corners, after the Dye family that built a service station and a Durant automobile dealership there in the mid-1920s.

 Briscoe Springs landmarks include the Pennsylvania Department of Transportation signs on its northern and southern ends.
 A foundation stone said to be per former residents from the chapel built by Father Briscoe is still visible in the yard of a farm owned by John and Ruth McDougall.
 A one-room schoolhouse, Hemlock School, that was moved into the area when Briscoe Springs began to grow in the 1920s.
-The school was originally located near Diamond Road and now is located on rte 173 and used as a construction company's office.
-In 2006 the Burke family purchased the Hemlocks (named because of the Hemlock trees located in the area) located on Diamond Road and renamed the area Hemlock Creek for a dry creek bed located on the property.
-The Burke family also refer to the private residence on the property as Hemlock Creek Resort.
+The Briscoe Springs Grange met at Hemlock School circa 1950.
+The school was originally located near Diamond Road and now is located on Route 173 and used as a construction company's office.